 Coastal marshes form at the mouth of the Mississippi River, where it meets the Gulf of Mexico.
 These are areas where the fresh water begins to mix with salt water and the land is newer, composed of sediments deposited by the Mississippi River over the last few centuries.
 Grasses like roseau cane are common in the coastal marshes.
 Louisiana’s coastal marshes are now eroding faster than they are being built because of human activities like oil and gas exploration and the channelization of the river between levees.

-When you live in the city like I do, it’s easy to forget how wild much of the country still is.
 There is a much greater range of animal life along the Mississippi River than you might think.
 Deer are ubiquitous; it is the animal (other than squirrels) that you are most likely to see (or hit with your car).

 If you are paying attention and have some luck, you may also catch sight of beaver, muskrat, otter, raccoons, turtles (maybe even a large snapping turtle), and fox.
 If you are really lucky, you might spot mink, a timber rattlesnake, or a massasauga rattlesnake.
 Rattlesnakes are very timid and most likely will flee if you come across them, but they will strike out of self-defense if they are cornered or surprised.
 The timber rattlesnake is listed as a threatened species under the Endangered Species Act; kill one and you could go to jail.